UPVC Windows

 Close-up of top hopper in a white UPVC window

-Two windows fitted within a frame.
-They’re very much like french doors – one is a master (the lead window) with engaging locks, while the other is a slave (secondary) with a flying mullion and lock keeps.
+These are two opening UPVC windows fitted within a frame.
+Like UPVC french doors, one is a master (the lead window) with engaging locks, while the other is a slave (secondary) with a flying mullion and lock keeps.
 This choice provides maximum ventilation.

-While it appears similar to a casement, the reversible window can rotate vertically 180°.
+It looks similar to a casement, but the reversible UPVC window can rotate vertically 180°.
 This makes it easier to clean, and with outward brackets it does not intrude into the room space.
-As with casements, a reversible window can have fixed sections.
+Like casement windows, a reversible window can have fixed sections.

 Diagram of a reversible UPVC window

-A window that can open both vertically (tilt) and horizontally (turn).
+A tilt and turn UPVC window that can open both vertically (tilt) and horizontally (turn).
 After the window is in its neutral (unopened) position, pulling the handle while turned at certain angles can determine which way it will open:

 • Up facing – lets the window be opened horizontally for easy cleaning